-Filed by the Registrant \Box

-Filed by a Party other than the Registrant \Box

-Check the appropriate box:

-- Preliminary Proxy Statement

-- □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- Definitive Proxy Statement

-- Definitive Additional Materials

-- □ Soliciting Material Pursuant to §240.14a-12

-GLADSTONE INVESTMENT CORPORATION

-(Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-☑ No fee required.

-- Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies:

-(2) Aggregate number of securities to which transaction applies:

-(3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined):

-(4) Proposed maximum aggregate value of transaction:

-(5) Total fee paid:

-□ Fee paid previously with preliminary materials.

-Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-(1) Amount Previously Paid:

-- (2) Form, Schedule or Registration Statement No.: - (3) Filing Party:

-(4) Date Filed:

-GLADSTONE INVESTMENT CORPORATION 1521 Westbranch Drive, Suite 200, McLean, Virginia 22102

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON AUGUST 8, 2007
+File d by the e Registrant File d by a F Party other than the Registrant Che Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials GLADSTONE INVESTMENT CORPORATION (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payı ⊠ □ No fe Filing Fee (Check the appropriate box): ee required. computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Chec Ident (1) baid previously with preliminary materials.
+Solution by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+It is previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: Glad cleri real dstone I cal erro zation TORY NOTE Investment Corporation is re-filing this Definitive Proxy Statement related to its 2007 Annual Meeting of Stockholders to correct an inadvertent SEC tagging and or, which caused this document to be designated as "Definitive Additional Materials" on the SEC's EDGAR filing system (Submission Type DEFA14A).
+Upon of the error, the Registrant directed that the submission be filed again, in its entirety, using the correct EDGAR Submission Type DEF14A.
+GLADSTONE INVESTMENT CORPORATION 1521 Westbranch Drive, Suite 200, McLean, Virginia 22102 NOTICE OF ANNUAL MEETING OF STOCKHOLDERS